 - 8 large eggs

-- Pre-heat oven to 350 degrees.
-Lightly spray a 13x9 inch baking pan (I used glass) with non-stick cooking spray.
+- Preheat oven to 350°F. Lightly spray a 13x9 inch baking pan with non-stick cooking spray.
 Line the pan with parchment paper allowing it to come up and over the sides.
 Lightly spray the parchment paper.
 Set aside.

 - In the bowl of a stand mixer combine the flour, sugar, salt and butter for the crust.
 Using the paddle attachment, mix on medium speed until it resembles coarse wet sand.
 Do not over-mix the crust or allow it to come together like dough.

 - Spread the mixture evenly into the prepared pan.
-Press firmly using the bottom of a glass to compress the crust.
+Press firmly using the bottom of a glass or measuring cup to compress the crust.
 Place the unbaked crust in the freezer for 15 minutes.

 - Remove the crust from the freezer and bake until light golden brown, about 20 -25 minutes.
 Set aside.
-Reduce the oven temperature to 300 degrees.
+Reduce the oven temperature to 300°F.

-- While baking the crust, prepare the filling.
+- While the crust is baking, prepare the filling.
 In a large mixing bowl, whisk together the sugar, flour and cornstarch until combined.
-Add the strained fresh lemon juice and eggs.
+Add the fresh lemon juice and eggs.
 Whisk until well combined.
-Pour the filling over the warm baked crust and immediately bake at 300 degrees for 30 minutes or until the center does not juggle when tapped.
+Pour the filling over the warm baked crust and bake immediately at 300°F for 30 minutes or until the center doesn't juggle when tapped.
 Cool on a wire rack then refrigerate at least 2 hours before cutting.

-- If you are able, remove the lemon bars from the pan using the parchment to lift or slide the bars onto a cutting board.
+- Remove the lemon bars from the pan using the parchment to lift, or slide the bars onto a cutting board.
 If needed you can cut them in the pan.
 Run a very sharp, thin knife under hot running water then carefully dry the blade.
 This will give you razor sharp cuts for a beautiful presentation.
 Repeat this process several times until all lemon bars are cut.

-Lemon-Lime Shortbread Thumbprint Cookies – a Lime infused Shortbread Cookie filled with homemade Lemon Curd and topped with a simple Lime Icing – a bright summer treat!
-Click HERE to get the recipe for Lemon-Lime Shortbread Thumbprint Cookies.
+- Lemon-Lime Shortbread Thumbprint Cookies – a lime infused shortbread cookie filled with homemade Lemon Curd and topped with a simple lime icing – a bright summer treat!